xy2z/LiteConfig/README.md

 Supports multiple configs and multidimensional arrays.

 Built-in support for PHP, INI and JSON files.

-Supports YAML and anything else you can parse to an array, see below.
+Also supports YAML and anything else you can parse to an array, see [custom_handler()](#custom-handler) below.

 ## Requirements